-Guidance values for restricting the exposure of emergency workers are provided in Appendix 1 of GSR Part 7 [9].
-Appropriate equipment, including personal protective equipment (where appropriate) and radiation monitoring equipment, including personal dosimeters, capable of measuring the radiation emitted during a criticality accident should be provided to emergency workers.
+Guidance values for restricting the exposure of emergency workers are provided in appendix I to GSR Part 7 [9].
+Appropriate equipment, including personal protective equipment (where appropriate) and radiation monitoring equipment (e.g. personal dosimeters) capable of measuring the radiation emitted during a criticality accident, should be provided to emergency workers.
 Further guidance on the use of criticality dosimeters is provided in para.
-II.50 of IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [42].
+II.50 of IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [40].